Share development environments

 Choose self-hosted from the options presented.

-In the policy builder, add the subdomain of your new DNS record that represents your Argo Tunnel connection.
+In the policy builder, add the subdomain of your new DNS record that represents your Cloudflare Tunnel connection.

 You can then add rules to determine who can reach the site.